Netherlands in the Eurovision Song Contest 2013

-The Netherlands was represented at the Eurovision Song Contest 2013 with the song "Birds" written by Tore Johansson, Martin Gjerstad and Anouk Teeuwe.
-The song was performed by Anouk, which is the artistic name of singer Anouk Teeuwe who was internally selected by the Dutch broadcaster Televisie Radio Omroep Stichting (TROS) to represent the Netherlands at the 2013 contest in Malmö, Sweden.
+The Netherlands was represented at the Eurovision Song Contest 2013 with the song "Birds", written by Tore Johansson, Martin Gjerstad, and Anouk Teeuwe, and performed by Anouk herself.
+The Dutch participating broadcaster, Televisie Radio Omroep Stichting (TROS), internally selected its entry for the contest.
 Anouk's appointment as the Dutch representative was announced on 17 October 2012, while the song, "Birds", was presented to the public on 11 March 2013.

 The Netherlands was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing during the show in position 8, "Birds" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 16 May.
 It was later revealed that the Netherlands placed sixth out of the 16 participating countries in the semi-final with 75 points.
 In the final, the Netherlands placed ninth out of the 26 participating countries, scoring 114 points.